Romanian philosophy: The Interbellum School

-Alexandru Dragomir is a late discovery of the Romanian public, actively promoted by the Humanitas Publishing House (led by Gabriel Liiceanu), which edited some of his notebooks.
-Dragomir, a former doctoral student of Heidegger, was a reticent man who wrote secretly and never intended to publish anything.
+Alexandru Dragomir, a former doctoral student of Heidegger, was a reticent man who wrote secretly and never intended to publish anything.
 In his old days he began giving private seminaries, which he carried on until his death; only a very narrow group of intellectuals attended.
-After he died several loosely thematic notebooks were found, proving that Dragomir was a phenomenologist of great class.
-Among these manuscripts, whose publication is not finished, there are several with reflections on time, which form the most consistent part of his thought.
-The influence of Dragomir on Romanian philosophy is still developing.
+After he died several notebooks were found, whose publication is not finished, including several with reflections on time, which form the most consistent part of his thought.
 Studia Phaenomenologica dedicated one of its issues to him.